the-scouts/por/sphinx_source/chapter-5.rst

    ii.
 The duties of the appointment will be defined by the County Commissioner at the time of appointment.

-c. *This rule is intentionally left blank*
+c. *This rule is intentionally left blank.*

 d. **County Training Manager** :sup:`sv`